• Skip to main content

 The rotating bezel with the inevitable diving scale also offers a high degree of usability.
 At least, it is easy to grasp even with gloved hands, although it features only one luminous dot on its surface at 12 o’clock.

-As I have already noted, the watch is powered by a COSC-certified Breitling 74 SuperQuartz caliber.
+As I have already noted, the watch uses a COSC-certified Breitling 74 SuperQuartz caliber.
 Based on the well-known ETA Thermoline 955.652 ebauche, this thermo-compensated movement is ten times more accurate than a normal quartz caliber that you can find in a mass-produced watch.

 Of course, there is a common prejudice that a Swiss-made watch must always be equipped with a mechanical (preferably handmade or at least hand-decorated) movement, but if you search for a real tool watch that you can also wear on your wrist while visiting your local Porsche dealer, this timekeeper may very well be a movement of your choice.